Finally, Data Driven Marketing

 Too often companies are investing in online marketing, but not properly tracking how these campaigns are performing.

-On top of needing skills or training to use the platform to its fullest potential, people whose job it is to monitor their web data often fall into the trap of just reporting data.
+On top of needing skills or training to use the platform to its fullest potential, people whose job it is to monitor their web data often fall into the trap of just reporting the data, i.e. sending along a PDF with no summary.

 Analyzing or finding insights from your data is how you can make the most improvements.